comitanigiacomo/cyberSecurity/hackTheBox/startingPoint/dancing.md

 <span style="color:cyan">**Question 3**</span> : What is the service name for port 445 that came up in our Nmap scan?

-At this point I use `nMap` to see which ports are opens and which services are running
+At this point, I used nMap to identify open ports and services.
 ```
 cmd : nmap -sV 10.129.66.11